Prath07/Carisma/DESIGN/README.md

 ## App Wireframes

-The following wireframs will provide users with a better understanding of how to interact with the app.
+The following wireframes will provide users with a better understanding of how to interact with the app.

 **Loading Screen**
 * The following screen will display for users whilst they wait for the app to load